Bio

 Tony Rundle

-Now he's finally released an album of his own material, combining all the different influences of his long and varied career.
+After years of collaborations and performances, he finally released an album of his original material, blending the diverse influences of his extensive career.